Cookies on the Gambling Commission website

 Details

 The UK advertising market continues to grow, with net advertising spending across all sectors and industries reaching circa £22 billion in 20191.
-With the arrival of the Covid-19 pandemic however, the advertising landscape has changed significantly with numerous media sectors experiencing a shrink in traditional advertising spend; though increases have been seen with tech platforms such as Google and Facebook2.
+With the arrival of the coronavirus (COVID-19) pandemic however, the advertising landscape has changed significantly with numerous media sectors experiencing a shrink in traditional advertising spend; though increases have been seen with tech platforms such as Google and Facebook2.

 Consumers are reporting a change in how they consume media, with research from Ofcom demonstrating that the move to online services has accelerated in 2020, with UK adults spending more time online on desktop computers, smartphones or tablets than comparable European countries3.

-Since March 2020, the COVID-19 pandemic has had a significant impact on the gambling industry with land-based gambling venues instructed to close.
+Since March 2020, the coronavirus pandemic has had a significant impact on the gambling industry with land-based gambling venues instructed to close.
 In the context of gambling advertising4, there have been numerous changes.
 The Betting and Gaming Council (BGC) announced the removal of TV and radio gaming product advertising during the first national lockdown5, and unveiled new measures to stop under 18s from seeing betting advertisements6.
 We have also consulted on the requirement that licensees include consideration of whether there is a need to prevent bonus offers and promotions being sent or applied to individual customers where there are indicators of harm7.

 This release uses online survey data to reflect on consumers’ awareness of advertising, social media use and the impact it has in the context of gambling in 2020, and builds on a previous release, ‘Taking a more in-depth look at online gambling’.